 Steps for requesting printed materials:

-• QUANTITY As a rule of thumb, we suggest that you order 10% more than you think you’ll need, especially if you’ll be mailing the piece.
+- Quantity.
+As a rule of thumb, we suggest that you order 10% more than you think you’ll need, especially if you’ll be mailing the piece.

-Depending on the size of your project, it could take anywhere from two days to two weeks for you to receive the first design proof.
-This is your opportunity for large-scale changes.
-Now is the time to make necessary revisions to the design, artwork, layout, and text.
+- Review the first proof.
+Depending on the size of your project, it could take anywhere from 2–7 days to receive the first design proof.
+This is your opportunity to make necessary revisions to the design, artwork, layout, and text.

+- Review the third and final proof.
 This is your opportunity to cross every ‘t’ and dot every ‘i’.
 Here, you’ll want to review the text one last time to make sure everything is perfect.
-Please note: we do not provide proofreading services, so catching mistakes before the publication is sent to print is your responsibility.
+Please note: we do not provide proofreading services, so catching mistakes before the publication is sent to print, is your responsibility.